ABS CNC Machining Automotive Parts

 Yes, ABS blends well with materials like PC (polycarbonate) to improve strength or heat resistance.
 But mixing must be done carefully to avoid compatibility issues.
 We’ll help you decide if blending makes sense for your project.

-Cracks often come from stress during cooling, poor mold design, or even using the wrong processing temps.
+Cracks often come from stress during cooling, poor mold design, or even using the wrong processing temperatures.
 We focus on balanced part design and proper molding conditions to keep your ABS parts crack-free.

 ABS runs well in molds made from hardened steel or aluminum, depending on your production volume.
 The key is smooth surfaces and good venting to avoid flow marks or burn spots.